Prairie Skink (Plestiodon septentrionalis)

 The prairie skink reaches lengths of 5 1/4 to 8 3/4 inches, total length (Conant and Collins 1991).
 The body scales are smooth and uniform giving the lizard a shiny appearance.
 Adults are tan or brown on the back, becoming darker on the sides.
 There are two very thin white stripes on the sides.
 The back may be unmarked except for two very thin, interrupted black stripes or two large black stripes that are as wide as the spaces between them.
 The head is unmarked.

 The males develop a bright orange coloration on the labial scales during the breeding season.
 Young have bright blue tails that fade as they become adults.
-Prairie skinks differ from the similar five-lined skink in that the light bands are as wide as the black bands on the sides.
-Five-lined skinks have very thin light bands on a dark ground color.
+Prairie skinks differ from the similar common five-lined skink in that the light bands are as wide as the black bands on the sides.
+Common five-lined skinks have very thin light bands on a dark ground color.

 The subspecies of prairie skink in Iowa is the northern prairie skink, Plestiodon septentrionalis septentrionalis.